How Much Does Roof Vent Installation Cost?

 You need to be sure that the vents really are no longer necessary.
 If in doubt, consult a professional.

 In most cases, you could take the old roof vents to a waste management facility for disposal.
 However, it can depend on the material in question.
-If in doubt, contact your local waste management facility for advice.
+Contact your local waste management facility for advice if you're uncertain.

-Waste removal costs will be minimal if there are any at all, unless you have a large number of roof vents to dispose of.
+Waste removal costs will be minimal unless you have a large number of roof vents to dispose of.

 FAQs